PaoloVecchi/ODFCleaner/README.md

 # Usage

-You can use the project uning the CLI script:
+You can use the project running the CLI script:

 ```
 $ (git::master) odfcleaner -h